Panji tales: Ande Ande Lumut

-The episode Ande Ande Lumut tells another version of the union between Prince Kusumayuda and Kleting Kuning.
+The Ande Ande Lumut tells another version of the union between Prince Kusumayuda and Kleting Kuning.
 She is the youngest of four sisters, all daughters of a widow in a village within the Prince Kusumayuda's father domain.
-The widow daughters were named according to colors: the eldest is Kleting Abang (Kleting Merah/Red Kleting), next is Kleting Biru (Blue Kleting), then Kleting Ijo (Green Kleting), and the youngest is Kleting Kuning (Yellow Kleting).
+The widow's daughters were named according to colors: the eldest is Kleting Abang (Kleting Merah/Red Kleting), next is Kleting Biru (Blue Kleting), then Kleting Ijo (Green Kleting), and the youngest is Kleting Kuning (Yellow Kleting).
 All of Kleting Kuning's older sisters are jealous because Kleting Kuning is very beautiful.
-Kleting Kuning actually is an adopted foster daughter, and the missing princess of Janggala kingdom, later known as Dewi Candrakirana.
-Keleting Kuning was betrothed to Prince Kusumayuda and he never forgot the face of the beautiful young princess meant to be his future consort and the future queen of Banyuarum kingdom.
+Kleting Kuning is actually an adopted foster daughter and the missing princess of Janggala kingdom, later known as Dewi Candrakirana.
+Keleting Kuning was betrothed to Prince Kusumayuda, and he never forgot the face of the beautiful young princess meant to be his future consort and the future queen of Banyuarum kingdom.
 He continued to love her and look for her even after they were separated when the princess became lost as a child.

 After many years of Kleting Kuning living in the village with the widow's family, a rich and handsome eligible bachelor named Ande Ande Lumut declared that he was searching for a bride.
 Many girls across the kingdom were smitten and interested in becoming his wife, including Kleting Kuning's sisters.
 Only Kleting Kuning was not interested since she had not forgotten the youthful face and betrothal to Prince Kusumayuda.
-However a magical crane told Kleting Kuning to participate in this event where her true fate awaited her.
+However, a magical crane told Kleting Kuning to participate in this event where her true fate awaited her.
 All of the girls dressed up beautifully, putting on their make-up and marched together towards Ande Ande Lumut's house.
-However her stepmother ordered Kleting Kuning not to dress up and even disguised her beauty in ugly and dirty clothes, hoping one of her own daughters, who were Kleting Kuning's elders, would win more favor and the bachelor's heart.
-She even gave her a sapu lidi (a simple broom made of coconut leaf spines) to carry, in order to make Kleting Kuning looks like a poor servant, however actually it was a magical broom.
+However, her stepmother ordered Kleting Kuning not to dress up and even disguised her beauty in ugly and dirty clothes, hoping one of her own daughters, who were Kleting Kuning's elders, would win more favor and the bachelor's heart.
+She even gave her a sapu lidi (a simple broom made of coconut leaf spines) to carry in order to make Kleting Kuning look like a poor servant; however, it was actually a magical broom.